pytorch/captum/README.md

 and navigate to the URL specified in the output.

-Alternatively, launch our equivalent tutorial notebook with
+Alternatively, launch a sample tutorial notebook with

 ```
 jupyter notebook tutorials/CIFAR_TorchVision_Captum_Insights.ipynb